 My name is Matt Morris and I'm a community snow sculptor in Waterloo, Ontario, Canada.
 I've been making large snow sculptures on our front lawn for many years.
 I've figured out how to build tall towers of snow and then carve them into sculptures.
 I almost always use non-packing (dry) snow.
-You might be surprised to learn that non-packing snow is the best type of snow for sculpting.
+In my humble opinion non-packing snow is the best type of snow for sculpting.
 There is no need to wait for packing snow!
-The story continues further down the page, but for those that want to jump right in, here are two key videos.
-1. How to get started with snow sintering.
-2. How to carve a gnome.
+The story continues further down the page, but for those that want to jump right in, here are three key videos.

 This website attempts to share my journey in snow.
 In the menu system you will find a yearly history of my creations and, if you are interested, you can follow my development as an artist.
 Elsewhere you will find more detail on many topics such as: how to make a tower of snow, how I make them spin, how I use plasticine to improve my sculpting skills, how I create the eyes and more.
 And everything is free!
 Enjoy!